 Dr. Susan Sanders, an adjunct professor of nursing and vice president of nursing for Kaplan Test Prep and Admissions, commented on the lack of qualified nursing faculty and its impact on nurse training for a June 21 post at www.modernhealthcare.com.
 Her comments are available here.

-Dr. Greg Pitts, director of the School of Journalism, and Caleb Revill, news editor of the student newspaper, Sidelines, reacted to the June 28 shooting at the Capital Gazette newspaper in Annapolis, Maryland for a June 29 report on WSMV-TV in Nashville, Tennessee, and other Meredith Corporation-owned television stations, including WSFA-TV in Montgomery, Alabama.
-The transcript can be accessed here.
+Dr. Greg Pitts, director of the School of Journalism and Strategic Media, and Caleb Revill, news editor for MTSU’s student newspaper, Sidelines, reacted to the June 28 shooting at the Capital Gazette newspaper in Annapolis, Maryland for a June 29 report on WSMV-TV in Nashville.
+The story also ran on other Meredith Corporation-owned television stations, including WSFA-TV in Montgomery, Alabama; a transcript is available here.

-Dr. Sandra Benson, an associate professor of business law; Dr. Paula Thomas, Deloitte Foundation Professor of Accounting; and Dr. Jim Burton, an accounting professor, wrote an article on the role of certified public accountants in forming benefit corporations for the July 1 edition of The Journal of Accountancy.
+Drs.
+Sandra Benson, an associate professor of business law; Paula Thomas, Deloitte Foundation Professor of Accounting; and Jim Burton, an accounting professor, wrote an article on the role of certified public accountants in forming benefit corporations for the July 1 edition of The Journal of Accountancy.
 The article can be read here.

 Dr. Kathleen Burriss, a professor of elementary and special education, stressed the importance of recess in a child’s education for a July 2 post at www.chalkbeat.org.
 The story was also published by Bridge Magazine, Deadline Detroit and the Detroit Free Press.
 Her views are available here.

-Dr. Mary Evins, an associate professor of history and director of the American Democracy Project for Civic Learning, expressed her opinion on the state of patriotism in American society for a July 2 story in the Atlanta Journal-Constitution.
-Her perspective can be accessed here.
+Dr. Mary Evins, an associate professor of history and director of the American Democracy Project for Civic Learning, expressed her opinion on the state of patriotism in American society for a July 2 story in the Atlanta Journal-Constitution, available here.

 Dr. Jonathan DiCicco, an associate professor of political science and international relations, co-authored an essay on the 50th anniversary of the battle of Khe Sanh in the Vietnam War.
 The July 5 edition of the Washington Post ran the essay, which is available here.